WokLibCodeClub/.github/profile/README.md

 The next session will take place on **Saturday 30th May 2026**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

+At the next session we will be writing code for the BBC microbit:

-Next week we will write code to create your own *interactive shop* where you can decide what you want to sell, set your own prices, and even manage your shop accounts with a few extra variables!
-We will follow the instructions from this Raspberry Pi website: [Next customer please](https://projects.raspberrypi.org/en/projects/next-customer-please/0).
+Last time we wrote code to create an *interactive shop* with various goods to sell, using instructions from the Raspberry Pi website: [Next customer please](https://projects.raspberrypi.org/en/projects/next-customer-please/0).
 If you want to look at an example of a music shop see [here](https://scratch.mit.edu/projects/974819805).

-When we ran this project before we found there was a useful website for removing the background from internet images of things which you might want to sell in your shop.
+We found there was a useful website for removing the background from internet images of things which you might want to sell in your shop.
 The website is [https://www.erase.bg/](https://www.erase.bg/).
 If you remove the background from images they make much more effective costumes for Scratch sprites.
 In next Saturday's session we will show you how to use an internet image as a costume for a sprite.

 At the last session we coded a version of the well-known *Flappy Bird* game which makes clever use of Scratch **clones**.
 The instructions are in a powerpoint file which you can open from this link: